AlainSchneble/nnews/README.md

 # nnews
 A Gnus Back End for Microsoft Exchange / Exchange Web Services (EWS)

-Ever dreamt of being able to read your emails stored on Microsoft Exchange Server in EMACS unsing Gnus Newsreader?
-The dream is over, welcome to reality - nnews makes it possible!
+Ever dreamt of being able to read your emails stored on Microsoft Exchange Server in EMACS unsing Gnus Newsreader? nnews makes it possible!

-But be aware: Its pre^10*alpha :( But I want to use it for myself, so I hope to be able to put enough energy into it so it will just start to fly :)

 ## Features
 * `Server` Buffer